Stocks Under $1

 Have a plan before you enter a trade and follow your buying and selling rules.
-You can adjust and optimize a trading system and strategy as you gain more experiences.
-However, one thing you should never change, and that is stop loss and time loss.
+You can adjust and optimize a trading system and strategy as you gain more experience.
+However, one thing you should never change is the stop loss and time loss.
 Once your stop loss or time loss is hit, exit the trade.

 Advanced stock screener